Late whistleblower officer’s lawsuit settled for $500,000

-A lawsuit filed by a deceased Connecticut police officer who helped expose harassment and profiling of Latino residents of East Haven and helped send four colleagues to prison has been settled, an attorney for the late officer confirmed.
+A lawsuit filed by a now-deceased Connecticut police officer who helped expose harassment and profiling of Latino residents of East Haven has been settled, an attorney for the late officer confirmed.

 The wife of the late Vincent Ferrara will receive a payment of $250,000 this year and another next year.
 She will also get eight years of health benefits through the town as part of the deal reached just before the suit was scheduled for trial, Hearst Connecticut Media reported Thursday.